rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 prototype, if there is one, is used, not the location of the definition.

 ### `make_global_entry`
 Called whenever a global variable declaration is found.
+Check if an entry has already been made for the id, error if it has.
+Set the attributes LVAL and VARIABLE.
+Make entry in the global table.

 ### `make_structure_entry`
 Called whenever a structure is defined.